teklynk/raspi-streamer/readme.md

 # Future Plans
 This project is ongoing, with exciting future enhancements in the pipeline:
 - __Web UI:__
   - Ability to create multiple config files for various platforms and/or stream settings and choose a config to use for streaming or recording.
-A way to manage config files (create, edit, delete).